Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Usually clipping through sloped floor isn't very helpful.
 If there's nothing underneath, your character will be returned back to ground level as soon as they are neutral, preventing you from staying out of bounds.
 However, in certain levels you can find sloped floor with a second floor underneath, such as the small stairways in Anegawa.
 At places like this, sloped floor clipping could potentially offer an alternative route through the level.
 But still... as a glitch tactic, it only has some fairly niche uses.

+The game has a subtle mechanical limitation - the "stairs speed rule" - which caps a character's aerial Speed at under 150 and notably slows them down if they are in air over most staircases or angled collision.
+This is probably a counteracting measure by the developers to try to prevent sloped floor clipping with high-speed air attacks, and it does make it harder or impossible in some cases.
+However, it doesn't impact speed tactics which are strictly ground-based or which don't use the character's base Speed (like most air specials).

-The best character for clipping through sloped floor is Taigong Wang thanks to a special attack offset bug which allows him to "zip" backwards controllably.
+The best character for clipping through sloped floor is Taigong Wang thanks to a special attack offset bug which allows him to zip backwards controllably.
 Second best is Jia Xu thanks to his C1 that temporarily gives him such a high velocity that he can easily clip through most sloped floor.
 See which other characters are able to do this glitch from the [tier list](#Character-tier-lists) section.

 It should be added that most tactics for going through sloped floor work better on vsync 30.
 Sloped floor collision seems much tighter and harder to breach on higher frame rates.